 The project will conduct surveys of manufacturing industrialists and educators.
-Survey development and implementation will be managed by the Cornell Survey Research Institute which has expertise in all aspects of survey work: establishing objectives, identifying the study population and key concepts in operational terms, selecting methods of sampling, instrument design and testing, data collection, and analysis.
+Survey development and implementation will be managed by the Sienna College Research Institute which has expertise in all aspects of survey work: establishing objectives, identifying the study population and key concepts in operational terms, selecting methods of sampling, instrument design and testing, data collection, and analysis.
 The SRI will provide feedback; help with formatting, grouping, and wording; and pilot test the survey with industry technicians and CC technical faculty.
 Follow-up telephone interviews will be made to discuss items that are or are not working well.

 Instead of using end-of-chapter textbook-type math problems as survey items, math competencies will be introduced in the context of industry-vetted scenarios.
 Survey scenarios will emphasize the math used in complex situations that technicians encounter.
 CC students may have been exposed to much of the math required by such scenarios, but as discrete topics, frequently in contrived contexts.
 Technicians need to choose and proficiently apply a variety of mathematical concepts and to evaluate results based on real-world constraints, standards, and experience.
 The scenarios will present contexts in which numerous mathematical concepts, often not explicitly spelled out, are required to perform a task.
 This is a skill set industry expects of technicians, but one which is not prevalent in their CC education.